Prospect Park, Minneapolis: Government

-Prospect Park is entirely within Minneapolis's Ward 2, currently represented by Cam Gordon on the Minneapolis City Council.
+Prospect Park is entirely within Minneapolis's ward 2 and state legislative district 60B.
 The neighborhood association, PPERRIA, founded in 1901, is the oldest neighborhood association in the city of Minneapolis.

 Arts and culture

 The neighborhood has an annual "Ice Cream Social," a get-together for the neighborhood with food, music and other entertainment.
 It is the one time of year when the interior of the Prospect Park Water Tower is opened to the public, allowing for a panoramic view of Minneapolis from the top.

 Near the south end of the neighborhood on Bedford Street is the Malcolm Willey House, designed by Frank Lloyd Wright and named after a University administrator.
 The historic significance of the house played a large part in preventing its destruction when Interstate 94 was built in the 1950s.
 The current goal of the neighborhood is to establish an "urban-village" feel — that is, a somewhat self-contained feel in the context of a larger city.
 Prospect Park also has a few surviving houses from the 19th century.

 The neighborhood is home to two community centers, Pratt Elementary School and Luxton Park.